CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 - `start_time`: when the interaction starts, formatted as `HH:MM`
 - `duration`: duration of the interaction (in minutes)

 Short-range interactions are processed separately form the long-range exposure.
-Each short-range entry assumes that the same exposed individual is interacting with one of the infectors during the specified period.
-This means that if a group is composed of multiple exposed individuals, the interactions always involves the same one unless the group is further subdivided.
-For more detailed tracking of interactions within the exposed population, the occupancy groups should be divided into smaller ones, potentially consisting of single exposed individuals within the infected population.
+Each short-range object in the same group assumes that the same exposed occupant in that group is interacting with one of the infectors during the specified period.
+In other words, these interactions are all linked to the same occupant and the total short-range exposure will be the cumulative sum of all the short-range objects in the occupancy group.
+To be able to appoint different short-range interactions to different exposed occupants in a given group, a workaround is to subdivide them into smaller groups.
+See examples below.

-???+ example
+???+ example "Example 1"

+    The occupancy object is the one defined above ([here](#parameters)).

         short_range_interactions = {
             "group_1": [